-EHR's are consistently composed of "like" basic parts -
+EHRs are consistently composed of "like" basic parts:

-- 1) The Practice Management System (PMS) is often a separate database from the EHR, but typically includes the following parts:
+- 1. The Practice Management System (PMS) is often a separate database from the EHR, but typically includes the following parts:

 - Scheduling and billing module

 - Registration/check in

 - Demographics

 - Claims

 - Business report generation

-- 2) The Electronic Health Record (EHR) is the clinical documentation and results system which generally includes:
+- The Electronic Health Record (EHR) is the clinical documentation and results system that generally includes:

-- ▶ Health information and data
+- Health information and data

-- Clinical Decision Support (CDS)
+- Clinical decision support (CDS)

 - Computer Provider Order Entry (CPOE) procedures, tests, med, imaging, etc.

 - Medication management (drug formulary, allergy, reconciliation)

-- eRX electronic prescribing (usually a 3rd party application - integrated with E.M.R - eg. Surescripts)
+- eRX electronic prescribing (usually a third-party application, integrated with EHR, e.g., Surescripts)

 - Population Health Management data collection and transmission tools/interface

-Achieving widespread use/adoption of the EHR
+Achieving Widespread Use/Adoption of the EHR

-There is not a "magic bullet" to successfully achieving widespread use, and if you achieve widespread use, this is far different from being successful at widespread user satisfaction.
-What does exist now that did not 10 years ago is mainstream use that provides us with experience we can use to do a better job at adopting EHRs.
+There is no "magic bullet" to successfully achieve widespread use, and achieving widespread use is far different from being successful at widespread user satisfaction.
+What does exist now that did not exist 10 years ago is mainstream use that provides us experience to do a better job at adopting EHRs.
 Briefly, the factors consistent with the most successful organizations (success meaning, widespread use with general user acceptance):

-The components of an EHR may be built from different databases, which could impact how your QI data is collected.
+The components of an EHR may be built from different databases, which could impact how QI data is collected.